The role of powerful boards in Agile project management

 What Is a Kanban Board in Agile?

 Any definition comes down to one thing: it is a very convenient tool for visualizing work.
 The board provides a clear overview of the current work status and simplifies team communication.
-Being an essential component of the Agile Kanban methodology, this tool helps to optimize and improve many business processes.
+Being an essential component of the Agile Kanban methodology, this tool helps teams to optimize and improve many business processes.

 Kanban project management boards are widely used to minimize chaos at workplaces and boost productivity.

 We have known Kanban since the 1940s thanks to Ohno Taiichi, a Japanese Industrial engineer, businessman, and the author of the concept.

 He worked as an engineer at Toyota and described the method of improving the automaker’s manufacturing efficiency.
 Taiichi studied how supermarkets realize when to reorder supplies of grocery items from their vendors: not until customers had purchased all but the last few on their store’s shelves.
 That was an initial approach to “just-in-time” manufacturing.

 Taiichi utilized special cards to know when it was time to take the next step in the process.
 This visualization worked well.
-Each employee could see what work needed to be done at each stage.
+Each employee could see what to do at each stage.
 Involving such cards led to less waste and faster development cycles.
 By the way, the concept got its name thanks to the Japanese word “Kanban” which means a “visual card”.

 The Principle of Operation

 How does a Kanban board work?
 Physical Agile Kanban boards map individual work items to sticky notes that are placed into columns on a large board.
 The columns represent the value stream.
 It is about a sequence of specific steps that tasks must go through from the start of work to finish.

 There are cards with work items.
 They are placed into their respective columns.
 You may use different colors for different types of work items, as well as apply horizontal rows — Swimlanes — to organize teams working on the same board.

 Team members should pull cards and move them through columns from left to right as work progresses.